Suva: Entertainment and culture

 Suva is the cultural and entertainment capital of Oceania and is host to many regional, national, and local events.
 The city has a very developed and advanced entertainment and event infrastructure and hosts a busy calendar of events every year.

 Venues

-Suva has many multipurpose venues, the main ones being the Vodafone Arena, which can seat up to 5,000 people, the HFC Bank Stadium, which can seat up to 30,000 people, the FMF National Gymnasium Suva, which can seat up to 2,000 people, and the Civic Auditorium, which can seat up to 1,000 people.
+Suva has many multipurpose venues, the main ones being the Vodafone Arena, which can seat up to 5,000 people, the HFC Bank Stadium, which can seat 15,446 people, the FMF National Gymnasium Suva, which can seat up to 2,000 people, and the Civic Auditorium, which can seat up to 1,000 people.

 Parks and gardens

 Suva has a number of parks and a few gardens.
 Albert Park, in the City centre, is famous as the stage for many national-historical events such as the Independence of Fiji, the landing by Kingsford Smith on the Southern Cross and many parades and carnivals.
 Sukuna Park, also in the CBD is a popular recreational park and has many performances and events on a weekly basis.
 Thurston Gardens (named for Governor of Fiji John Bates Thurston) is the city's main botanical garden and the location of the Fiji Museum.
 Queen Elizabeth Drive is popular as a scenic walk along Suva's foreshore.
 Many city residents go to the Colo-i-Suva Forest Reserve, a short drive from the city centre, to swim under the waterfalls.